shiebas/safa_connect/docs/invoicing/multimedia_training_proposal.md

-# SAFA Global Invoice System: Multimedia Training Proposal
+# SAFA Connect Invoice System: Multimedia Training Proposal

 ## Overview

-This proposal outlines the implementation of state-of-the-art multimedia training materials for the SAFA Global invoice system, featuring multilingual video presentations with text-to-speech capabilities.
+This proposal outlines the implementation of state-of-the-art multimedia training materials for the SAFA Connect invoice system, featuring multilingual video presentations with text-to-speech capabilities.
 This enhancement will make training more accessible and effective for all users across South Africa's diverse linguistic landscape.

 ## Key Features